NZLouislu/nzlouis-property-ai/stories/forecast-like-function.md

-## Story: Implement Like Functionality on Forecast Cards
+## Story: Implement Like Functionality on Forecast Page

 ### Story ID